 Interested in refinancing your mortgage for the first time?
 There is nothing more important than comparing your options.
 Do so right now, with no obligations to refinance!

-Is It Bad To Refinance a Home Multiple Times?
+Is It Bad to Refinance a House Multiple Times?

-While refinancing offers many benefits, it isn't without downsides.
+While refinancing a house offers many benefits, it isn't without downsides.
 As long as you're meeting your financial goals, it isn't bad to refinance your home multiple times.

 - Comes with closing costs, and those costs can quickly add up if you're refinancing multiple times a year